elavarasi-chinnappa/elavarasi-chinnappa.github.io/README.md

 ## Portfolio

-Senior Software Engineer with 6+ years of experience in overseeing all aspects of the Software Development Life Cycle.
-Proficient in Software Development using .NET Core, Python, Angular and Database Management.
-AWS Certified Developer Associate involved in developing Microservices Serverless applications using AWS Cloud Services.
+Senior Software Engineer with 10+ years of experience in overseeing all aspects of the Software Development Life Cycle.
+Proficient in Software Development using C#, .NET Core, Sitecore, Azure, Database Management and Agile/Scrum methodology.
+Certified .NET Developer involved in developing web applications and Microservices.

 ---